Article Table Of Contents

 If you're looking at areas in Rhode Island with the best economic situations, where there's lower than average crime, and a lot to do, this is an accurate list.

-Cumberland Hill made a strong showing to take in the overall number one spot for the best place to live in Rhode Island for 2019.
+Kingston made a strong showing to take in the overall number one spot for the best place to live in Rhode Island for 2020.

 Best Towns To Live In Rhode Island